genomicsclass/leanpub/manuscript/factor_analysis.md

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/factor_analysis.Rmd).

 Many of the statistical ideas applied to correcting for batch effects come from Factor Analysis.
-Factor Analysis has was first developed over a century ago.
-Pearson noted that the between subject grades were correlated between subjects when the correlation was computed across students.
-To explain this he posed a model having one factor that was common across subjects for each student that explained this correlation:
+Factor Analysis was first developed over a century ago.
+[CHECK] Pearson noted that the between subject grades were correlated between subjects when the correlation was computed across students.
+To explain this, he posed a model having one factor that was common across subjects for each student that explained this correlation:

 {$$}
 Y_ij = \alpha_i W_1 + \varepsilon_{ij}